Sandbox & Test Mode

 - CI integration tests: call the API with a test-mode key, assert on the deterministic mock outcomes, purge session IDs after the run (or rely on the nightly cleanup).

 - Want real cards on a real processor?
-Any sandbox merchant can be re-boarded onto the real processor's sandbox (Stripe test mode, Gr4vy sandbox).
+Any sandbox merchant can be re-boarded onto a real-processor sandbox.
 You'll get real tokenization without real funds movement.

 Related